I finally got my grubby little hands on the APS-C Meike 35mm f1.4 in the Fujifilm X-Mount and it has so far been a very fun compact lens.

 Meike 35mm f1.4 Overview

-Mind you, the Rokinon 35mm f1.2 will outperform this if you’re looking for a high quality manual focus prime.
+Mind you, the Rokinon 35mm f1.2 will outperform this if you’re looking for a high-quality manual focus prime.

-Lens Pop / Micro – Contrast
+Lens Pop / micro-contrast

 This is also why you should never buy a fast lens if you don’t absolutely need it, especially for landscape photography.
 Go for the f4 lens unless you’re an astrophotographer.
 There is a beauty to slower lenses and they shouldn’t be looked over because of this idea that faster lenses are automatically better.
-Often they are actually worst if used in the wrong conditions.
+Often they are actually worse if used in the wrong conditions.

 I’m in the middle of reviewing the Nikon Z 50mm f1.8 S which is an extraordinary lens, but the lens does not have the same micro-contrast as this Meike.

-While the Nikon 50mm f1.8 is probably the best 50mm I’ve tested in terms of aesthetics, it does not have the pop of a lens like this and it really creates a totally different vibe that I think actually looks nice for some things.
+While the Nikon 50mm f1.8 is probably the best 50mm I’ve tested in terms of aesthetics, it does not have the pop of a lens like this, and it really creates a totally different vibe that I think actually looks nice for some things.
 But man, that Nikon 50mm f1.8 S is a legend.

 Micro-Contrast & The Retro Look